arulloomba1/text_extracter/README.md

 # File to Text Converter

 Simple web application that extracts text content from PDF, DOC, and DOCX files.
 Built with FastAPI.
+Currently working on and supporting functionality for job description analysis using langchain, llama model (inputs: job description and resume; output: match %/suggestions)

 ## Features